-A transit agency must count each system failure as it occurs even if the agency immediately substitutes another vehicle and no revenue service is lost.
+A transit agency must count each system failure as it occurs, even if the agency immediately substitutes another vehicle and no revenue service is lost.
 Additionally, an agency must report a failure even if the agency later determines there is no actual problem with the vehicle.

-For rail modes, a failure of a passenger car that is part of a train is counted even though the train continues in service.
-A transit agency will close the car and require its passengers to ride in other cars.
+For rail modes, count failure of any passenger car that is part of a train as a mechanical failure, even if though the train continues in service.
+In this situation, a transit agency should close the car and require its passengers to ride in other cars.